Skip to main content

 Areas: Health economics, Health services research, Health data privacy.

-Dr. Mary Jean Amon is an Assistant Professor of Global Health Management and Informatics at UCF’s College of Community Innovation and Education.
-He received a doctorate in health services research, policy and administration at the University of Minnesota School of Public Health and recently completed a postdoctoral fellowship at Vanderbilt’s Owen Graduate School of Management exploring the U.S. healthcare system through economics and data.
+Dr. Sung Choi received a doctorate in health services research, policy and administration at the University of Minnesota School of Public Health and completed a postdoctoral fellowship at Vanderbilt’s Owen Graduate School of Management.
 Dr. Choi is currently investigating the impact of health data breaches on hospitals and patients.

 Homepage